aidan-collins/RBM-ais-investigation/README.md

 # RBM-ais-investigation
-This is a short exercise I put together to investigate the usage of Annealed Importance Sampling to evaluate the unsupervised training of RBMS.
+This is a short exercise I put together to investigate the usage of Annealed Importance Sampling to evaluate the unsupervised training of
+Restricted Boltzmann Machines (RBM's).

 I am interested in using density estimation to tuning good generative models for unintuitive data using quantitative metrics as the standard for evaluation.